Information about key policies, procedures and guidelines relating to service agreements

 For further information, contact your local area private rental assistance program provider.

-Records management for funded organisations
+Records management for funded agencies

 A well maintained records management system supports the delivery of quality client-centred services.

-The Department of Health and Human Services, in conjunction with the community services sector and the Public Records Office of Victoria have produced a range of records management fact sheets and guides for funded organisations.
+The Department of Health and Human Services, in conjunction with the community services sector and the Public Records Office of Victoria have produced a range of records management fact sheets and guides for funded agencies.

 Residential care services program requirements